by Adam Robson

 For example if you sell 'car cleaning products', search for individuals and influencers that love their cars, e.g. #lovecleancars.
 The right influencer can bring huge credibility to your brand and result in substantial sales.

 To approach someone on Instagram, send them a professionally written, but personal, invitation to recommend your products.
 Offer them a monetary incentive to refer your products to their followers, i.e. a commission on every sale.
 Many influencers are often paid for simply making posts, but explain to them that the rewards from a commission based arrangement may be far better than a flat fee.
 If you find someone isn't receptive to your offer, raise the stakes or ask someone else.
 There are millions of individuals on Instagram all looking to make money, so ask as many as possible.
-If you're paying commission only on sales then don't be shy on asking as many people as possible to promote your brand.
+If you're paying commission only on sales then don't be shy asking as many people as possible to promote your brand.
 Remember you're only paying if they bring you results.
-You'll need some tracking software to keep track of all your new sales and any commission owed, (yes, I realise this is a shameless plug for ShoutOut, but it really is the best).
+You'll need some affiliate tracking software to keep track of all your new sales and any commission owed, (yes, I realise this is a shameless plug for ShoutOut, but it really is the best).

 Another option is to find bloggers that are writing about products in your niche and reach out to them.
 Bloggers are always looking for fresh ideas and content to write about, and are a powerful source of credibility.
 The best place to find bloggers for your specific product industry is to simply search on Google, adding the term BLOG.
 You'll be amazed at how many you will find.
 Check the bloggers audience size to establish if they have sufficient followers to reach a suitable audience of possible buyers.